Local Energy Audits

 Prescriptive Pathway

-Both the 2021 IRC and 2021 IECC contain tables that prescribe minimum insulation and fenstration performance levels by geographic location.
+Both the 2018 IRC and 2018 IECC contain tables that prescribe minimum insulation and fenstration performance levels by geographic location.
 This is the simplest compliance path.
 Each component in the building envelope must meet the minimum requirement.
 No further energy analysis is required.

 Learn more about the specific requirements on the Envelope page of this website.